karanssandhu/SheridanProjectv2/Readme.md

 1. Start the Django server by running the following command: python manage.py runserver
-2. Open your web browser and navigate to `http://127.0.0.0:8000` to access the Printer Monitoring System interface.
+2. Open your web browser and navigate to <http://127.0.0.0:8000> to access the Printer Monitoring System interface.
 3. The system will automatically retrieve printer details from the `Printers.txt` file and display them on the web interface.
 4. Monitor printer statuses, ink levels, and other relevant information from the interface.
 5. The system will apply different algorithms based on the printer model to provide accurate monitoring data.
+6. If the printers stop updating, try refreshing the browser or stop the Python server using `Ctrl+C`.
+Close all browser sessions and reopen the links.
+7. The system will apply different algorithms based on the printer model to provide accurate monitoring data.
+8. If you add a new printer in the `Printers.txt` file, you will need to reload the browser to view it.